Australia’s Pacific engagement

 - strengthening people-to-people links, skills and leadership.

-In November 2018, Prime Minister Morrison and Foreign Minister Payne announced further measures to strengthen the ambition of Australia's stepped-up Pacific engagement.
+In November 2018, former Prime Minister Morrison and former Foreign Minister Payne announced further measures to strengthen the ambition of Australia's stepped-up Pacific engagement.
 They include:

 Supporting infrastructure in the Pacific

 On 17 November 2018 at the Asia Pacific Economic Cooperation (APEC) meeting in Papua New Guinea, Australia joined with Japan and the United States to sign a new Memorandum of Understanding (MOU) on a Trilateral Partnership for infrastructure investment in the Indo-Pacific.

 The Trilateral Partnership MOU complements two major infrastructure initiatives announced on 8 November by the Prime Minister, to strengthen Australia's ability to support the Pacific region's infrastructure needs.
 They are the $2 billion Australian Infrastructure Financing Facility for the Pacific (AIFFP), and an extra $1 billion allocation to Australia's Export Finance and Insurance Corporation (Efic) to support additional investments in the region.

 Also at APEC 2018, Australia joined PNG, Japan, New Zealand and the United States to announce the Papua New Guinea Electrification Partnership, which aims to connect 70 per cent of PNG to electricity by 2030.

 Australia now has the most extensive diplomatic network in the Pacific and in close consultation with host governments the Australian Government intends to expand our diplomatic presence to every Pacific Islands Forum member.
 Over the next few years, this would see Australia establish five new diplomatic missions in Cook Islands, French Polynesia, Niue, Palau and the Republic of the Marshall Islands.